geokyr/diploma-thesis/platform.md

 We want to keep this in general simple, and not too complex.
 We don't know if there is a better way to do this, or any other ideas to suggest for improvement or changes.
 We are mainly using Python, and we will probably use FastAPI for the Backend, Dash Plotly or any other capable framework for the Frontend that integrates well with Python, River library for the Drift Component together and a FastAPI if needed for the communication.
 We will try not to set up a database, as we can do our job for now with filesystem models and data (parquet for speed).
 We are open to ideas and to changes to make this more feasible and not extremely complex on an engineering aspect.
 Also, the errors can be stored at some place, like a file or in memory for the frontend.

-The Backend probably is the one responsible for driving the simulation clock of the timelapse, for sending feature batches to model services in simulation order to predict, for receiving the predictions, matching them to the ground truth, computing the errors, sending them to the Frontend and to the Drift Component, managing the drift state for the 3 models (stable > confirmed > collecting > retraining > swapped), polling events to Frontend (tick, errors update, drift event, retrain status, day transition for drift, etc), providing rest endpoints for run control (start, pause, restart), etc. These are all ideas and thoughts and can be reduced, modified or removed if not necessary.
+The Backend probably is the one responsible for driving the simulation clock of the timelapse, for sending feature batches to the predictors in simulation order to predict, for receiving the predictions, matching them to the ground truth, computing the errors, sending them to the Frontend and to the Drift Component, managing the drift state for the 3 models (stable > confirmed > collecting > retraining > swapped), polling events to Frontend (tick, errors update, drift event, retrain status, day transition for drift, etc), providing rest endpoints for run control (start, pause, restart), etc. These are all ideas and thoughts and can be reduced, modified or removed if not necessary.

 The models will be served on the Model Serving Components running FastAPI and Uvicorn or any other capable framework, that will load the model weights from the filesystem and also run the code for the preprocessing steps, and serve some endpoints, like /predict and /retrain, and maybe /status for training progress, or /load to load model weights.
 The Backend will be orchestrating the whole process, and the Frontend will be a simple dashboard with the graphs and metrics, the notifications, and the user tab to request a prediction for a specific trip.
 The notifications can be timestamped and include a descriptive message.